Foster-Adopt Program Frequently Asked Questions

 I already have children in the home, can I still adopt from the Foster-Adopt program?

-Yes, however, we strongly recommend/require that the youngest child currently living in your home be at least 6 years of age
+Yes.
+However in most cases we require that the youngest child currently living in your home be at least 6 years of age*.

 Do we need parenting experience prior to applying?

-- No, previous parenting experience isn’t necessary before applying to the Foster-Adopt program.
+No, previous parenting experience isn’t necessary before applying to the Foster-Adopt program.
 However, we highly recommend gaining experience with children, especially within the age range of the children you wish to adopt.
 Adoptive families can gain parenting experience through volunteer work with local organizations, fostering children in the foster-care system, participating in a respite care program, babysitting and family time with other children within the family.
-This will make you a stronger applicant when presented to child caseworkers.
+This will make you a stronger applicant when presented to a child’s caseworker.